jlong5795/challenge-web/README.md

 ## What We're Looking For

-- Modular use of Redux
+- Modular use of Redux that contains the app's business logic (decoupled from UI components)
 - Either use React presentational component/container [structure](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) or [React SFCs](https://www.jstwister.com/post/react-stateless-functional-components-best-practices/) and Hooks.
-- You separate business logic from the app's UI components.
+- UI is broken up into reusable components
-- Asthetic look-and-feel of the app UI.
+- Asthetic look-and-feel of the app.
 We will have design resources available, but there will be times when you'll need to fill in the gaps without outside help.

 ## Getting Started